 Calicivirus is one of the most prevalent viruses and common causes of feline upper respiratory infections.
 Protection against all three of these viruses is generally combined into one convenient vaccine.

-The vaccinations for FVRCP can be administered at as early as 6 weeks of age.
+The vaccinations for FVRCP can be administered as early as 6 weeks of age.
 Cats should be vaccinated once every 3-4 weeks until they reach 16 weeks of age or older.
-However most veterinarians will recommend starting the vaccine at 8 weeks of age, followed by boosters at 12 weeks and 16 weeks old.
+However, most veterinarians will recommend starting the vaccine at 8 weeks of age, followed by boosters at 12 weeks and 16 weeks old.

 Rabies is one of the most crucial cat vaccinations.
 This is because Rabies is a fatal disease that can affect not only cats but can also be transmitted onto many other animals as well as humans.
 Your kitten should generally receive a rabies vaccination as early as 12 weeks of age.